smsry/PS2-Boot-Sequencer/README.md

 - Wait 1 second
 - Press Circle twice

-This allows the PS2 to load into the FreeMCBoot menu.
+This allows the PS2 to launch the exploit and load into the FreeMCBoot menu.

 The Arduino circuit itself is very simple. its a push button and an infrared emitter LED connected to the digital pins of the Arduino.